Do you ever find yourself behind on projects, fielding interruptions and distractions that make it difficult for you to finish?

 There’s an annual conference that I’ve had the opportunity to volunteer my time and expertise as a workshop presenter for the past 8-10 years.
 Its purpose is to help non-profits grow and thrive in their missions, and I enjoy sharing topics related to marketing and development of visual communications strategies that can help them do that.

 The time came to submit proposals, and this year I stopped myself from going on auto-pilot.
 I asked myself, “Wait a minute!
-Do you really have the adequate resource of time and focus to dedicate to this?
-Where does this fit in what you’re wanting to accomplish this year?
-Shouldn’t the time you’ll be using in preparation for and attending this conference be better used on things relative to the goals you’re working towards?”
+Do I really have the adequate resource of time and focus to dedicate to this?
+Where does this fit in what I want to accomplish this year?
+Shouldn’t the time I’ll be using in preparation for and attending this conference be better used on things relative to the goals I’m working towards?”

 As much as I have enjoyed being a presenter, I had to be brutally honest with myself that I needed to stay focused on the things straight ahead and not indulge in what would be a side trip.

 Say you have a day where you must work on your book, counsel a patient, attend the grandkids’ soccer game, take the cat for a vet visit, etc. Give 100% focus to the task at hand.
 While you’re working on your writing, don’t hold in your thoughts the issues you need to discuss with the patient that’s coming in for counseling.